 - 1 cup shredded cheddar cheese

 - 3 Tablespoon sugar

 - 1 teaspoon salt

 - 1 (12oz) bottle of beer

 - Preheat your oven to 350 degrees and prepare a regular loaf pan (9x5) with baking spray.

 - In a medium bowl, add flour, sugar, baking powder, garlic powder, and salt.
 Stir it around to blend it together.

 - Create a well in your dry ingredients and slowly pour the beer into the center.
 This always reminds me of a volcano.

 - Mix with a wooden spoon to blend all ingredients well, then pour into your prepared bread pan.

-- Bake for 35 - 45 min, or until it's pulling away from the sides and a toothpick comes out clean when inserted to the center.
+- Bake for 35 - 45 min, or until it's pulling away from the sides and a toothpick comes out clean when inserted into the center.

 - Drizzle melted butter over the top and allow to cool for 10 minutes or so.

-- Before turning upside down, I run a butter knife along the edge to loosen the bread.
+- Before turning upside down, I run a butter knife around the edge to loosen the bread.
 Flip the pan over and gently jiggle until the bread pops out.

 - Cool for about 10 minutes.